bmcinnis-cs/helm-quickstart/falcon-install-node-affinity.md

 --get-image-path
 ```

-2. Paste the image path into the variable IAR_REPO (This is everything before the ":")
+2. Paste the image path into the env variable IAR_REPO (This is everything before the ":")
-3. Paste the image tag into the variable IAR_TAG (This is everything after the ":")
+3. Paste the image tag into the env variable IAR_TAG (This is everything after the ":")

 ## Fetch Pull Token for KAC